stateful/docs.runme.dev/docs/how-runme-works/vscode.md

 ### Notebook Explorer

-To help you navigate the Markdown files in your project, Runme adds a super handy **Runme Notebooks** panel.
+To help you navigate the Markdown files in your project, Runme adds a super handy `Runme Notebooks` panel.
 Clicking any Markdown file will open it in your code editor view:

 ![notebook explorer](../../static/img/runme-noteboooks.png)

+## Next Steps

+Congratulations!

+We believe, at this point, you have gotten an advanced understanding of how Runme works on VS Code.
+Now, it’s time to begin using Runme in VS Code for all your automation and documentation processes.

+We have provided an [FAQ page](https://docs.runme.dev/faq), which we constantly update to address common questions you may have about Runme.

+If you run into any issues kindly [file a ticket](https://github.com/stateful/runme.dev/issues) or tell us about it [on Discord](https://discord.gg/runme).
+We are open to hearing your suggestions on how we can improve Runme.